5 Mistakes to Avoid When Making Brownies

-If there's one dessert I cannot resist, it's a rich and fudgy chocolate brownie.
-It's hard not to love these timeless sweets.
+If there’s one dessert I cannot resist, it’s a rich and fudgy chocolate brownie recipe.
+It’s hard not to love these timeless sweets.
 And while easy to make, there are a few tips that will ensure a stand-out batch every time.

 So before you get ready to bake your next batch, be sure you’re not making any of these common mistakes.